 The diagram below depicts an example of the customer journey for our clients' end users.

 - You assign a unique reference number to each of your end users, which is later used to identify the respective end user.
-With the unique identifier assigned, the end user is then shown the first view, which is developed and hosted by you.
+With the unique identifier assigned, the end user then sees the first view, which is developed and hosted by you.

-- After the end user selects an ASPSP, the end user is taken to the second view, which contains a consent text.
+- After the end user selects an ASPSP, they are taken to the second view, which contains a consent text.
 This view is hosted by Nordigen.

-- When the end user has accepted consent, user is directed to the next view.
+- When the end user has accepted consent, they are directed to the next view.

 - The end user is redirected to the third view, which states that Nordigen is transferring the end user to their ASPSP.
 This view is developed and hosted by Nordigen.

-- After a successful authentication on the ASPSP site, the end user is redirected to the fifth view, developed and hosted by Nordigen, where they see a success message.
-At this point their access token is securely stored on the Nordigen side.
+- After successful authentication, their access token is securely stored on the Nordigen side.
 The access token enables Nordigen to fetch bank account data from the respective ASPSP.

-- Once the end user has concluded the process, you are able to access the raw data via the Nordigen API.
+- Once the end user has successfully concluded the process, you can access the raw data via the Nordigen API.

-Nordigen uses regulated open APIs applying data authentication as depicted in diagram.
+Nordigen uses regulated open APIs applying data authentication as depicted in the diagram.